Statistical Critique 2: Exploring p-values

 1 Part One: Revisiting the Midterm Project

 For the first part of this critique, you are going to revisit the model you selected for your Midterm Project.
-You need to copy-and-paste the code you wrote in your Midterm Project to create your 2-3 visualizations.
-After these visualizations, you should write a 2-3 sentence justification as to why you chose the model you did in your Midterm Project.
-This should be copied from the “Proposed Statistical Model” section of your Midterm Project!
+You need to copy-and-paste the code you wrote in your Midterm Project to create your two visualizations.
+After these visualizations, you should include the 2-3 sentences from your Statistical Methods subsection where you described why you chose the model you did in your Midterm Project.
+Feel free to copy and paste from your Midterm Project!

 2 Part Two: Using p-values Instead

-1. fit a different slopes multiple linear regression:
+Step 1: Fit a different slopes multiple linear regression

 my_model <- lm(bill_length_mm ~ flipper_length_mm * species,